BEd (Hons) Primary Education with Qualified Teacher Status

 There are opportunities to personalise your degree to reflect your professional interests and career ambitions.
 At the start of your studies, you’ll gain a broad foundation of knowledge so that you can make more informed choices about the kind of teacher you want to become.

-As the course progresses, you can then select curriculum enhancement pathways – our current choices include English, Maths, Science, Humanities and Creative Arts – and enjoy placements in alternative educational settings.
+As the course progresses, you can then select curriculum enhancement pathways – possible choices may include English, Mathematics, Science and Computing, Humanities, SEND, Physical Activity and Creative Arts – and enjoy placements in alternative educational settings.
 In addition, you will conduct an Independent Study where you can research an area of your own interest in depth.

 Experiences to inspire you